-The controller of your personal data is the UK Foreign and Commonwealth Office (FCO).
-The FCO is represented by the Chevening Secretariat, part of the Association of Commonwealth Universities (ACU) who as the administrators of the awards are processors of your personal data.
+The controller of your personal data is the UK Foreign, Commonwealth and Development Office (FCDO).
+The FCDO is represented by the Chevening Secretariat, part of the Association of Commonwealth Universities (ACU) who as the administrators of the awards are processors of your personal data.
 The ACU’s address is Woburn House, 20-24 Tavistock Square, London WC1H 9HF, UK.

-Chevening’s Data Protection Officer is the Data Protection Officer of the FCO.
+Chevening’s Data Protection Officer is the Data Protection Officer of the FCDO.

 Please use the headings below to read more about how we collect and use your information:

 - Legal reasons we rely on to process your information

 - What is ‘legitimate interest’?